BC5062 - Fundamentals of Medicinal Chemistry (2023/24)

 The module provides experience, knowledge and understanding of the principles and practices of medicinal chemistry.
 Explores the rational for biochemical principles that are fundamental to the study of medicine and related healthcare areas.
 The module will cover general and applied biochemistry, focusing on the structure and function of important drug targets such as receptors, enzymes, and nucleic acids.
 Material will review biochemistry knowledge and expand in preparation for areas such as the general principles and strategies involved in discovering and designing new drugs.

 General and applied biochemistry.
 Focusing on the structure and function of important drug targets such as receptors, enzymes, and nucleic acids.
-Material will review biochemistry knowledge and expand in preparation for areas such as the general principles and strategies involved in discovering and designing new drugs.
+The material will review and expand metabolic biochemistry (carbohydrate, lipid and protein metabolism) knowledge in preparation for areas such as the general principles and strategies involved in discovering and designing new drugs.
 Topic areas students will be introduced to include antibacterial, antivirals, cancer agents, toxicology and drug monitoring.
-LO1, LO2, LO3

 Balance of independent study and scheduled teaching activity

-Students will be provided with the opportunity to acquire knowledge through a programme of lectures (30 hours), problem-solving tutorial sessions (8 hours), laboratory based practical exercises (6 hours) and on-line exercises (16 hours).
+Students will be provided with the opportunity to acquire knowledge through a programme of lectures, problem-solving tutorial sessions, laboratory based practical exercises and on-line exercises.
 Students’ ability to make critical evaluations will be developed through analysis of source material and case studies supported by tutorial material.
 Students ability to attain and critically evaluate data, and scrutinise the data through problem solving activities will be developed through laboratory based exercises.
 Students will be expected to reflect on taught material in order to demonstrate their understanding of the principles and practices of medicinal chemistry (total: 150 hours).

 On successful completion of this module students will be able to: